tkwidmer/sfbootblack/_pages/2017/contest.md

 a short Q&A from the judges.
 The presentation will take place directly before the personal Interview.

-### Fireside Chat (75 Points)
+### Pop Question (75 Points)

-Contestants will have a short fireside chat on stage during the contest.
-They will be asked a few questions from a neutral party (not a judge).
-The objective here is to showcase the contestants personality.
-The questions should be open ended 'get to know' you questions.
-Contestants will be judged on their ability to think on their feed, stage presence, and the content of their answers.
+Contestants will answer a question on stage during the main contest.

 ### Stand Time (75 Points)